Why Affiliate Bonus Commissions Work: 5 Reasons to Use Them in Your Program

 Here are some more instances where bonus commissions could be useful:

-• New product or features launches
+• New product or feature launches

 • Seasonal and holiday sales